kalecodes/ShopSmart/PAGE_TESTING.md

 ### List of Verification Tests
 - Validate that all of the users stores are available for selection.
-- Validate that commonly purchased items appear in the item list when a store is selected
+- Validate that all active items assigned to a store appear in the item list when a store is selected
-- Validate that unassigned items are added to a store when selected and assigned.
+- Validate that all active unassigned items are present in the unassigned list
 - Validate that items are marked 'shopped' when checked off of the list.
-- Validate that the selected store is highlighted.
 - Validate that all link buttons redirect to the appropriate page.
-- Validate that the Complete Trip marks the store trip complete and changes the color of the selected store tab.
+- Validate that the Complete Trip marks the store trip complete
-- Validate that the user is prompted to confirm that the trip is complete, when the complete trip button is clicked before all shopping items are marked 'shopped'.
+- Validate that the user is prompted to confirm that the trip is complete, when the complete trip button is clicked before all shhopped items are removed from their respective lists.